ThingEngineer/Laser-XY-Scanner/BOM.md

 # Laser XY Scanner - BOM

-This is just one of many source for the parts or something similar listed here.
+This is just one of many sources for the parts or something similar listed here.

 * Gikfun USB Nano V3.0 ATmega328 CH340G 5V 16M Micro-controller board For Arduino
 http://a.co/0FXSMdG